jakemingolla/worcester-deed-archive/docs/public/weekly-archives.md

   `Actions` tab
 - You can open and view `.csv` files using a program like Microsoft Excel or Apple Numbers
+- You can decompress `.zip` files using a program like [7zip](https://www.7-zip.org/) or a built-in utility

 ## Instructions